Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Security/README.md

     +   You need a way to manage IAM user permissions.
     +   You need to applu strong measure to protect the AWS account.
     <b>Solution:</b>
     Turn on IAM Access Analyzer.
 It continuously monitors for new or updated resource permissions to help you identify permissions that grant public and cross- account access.
 Update permission to groups and users as needed.
 Refining your users permissions, based on evolving need is a security best practice.

+    Set, or grant your detailed permissions.
+    Verify who can access what.
+    Refine by removing overly broad access.

+8. IAM Credential Report
+    <b>Requirements:</b>
+    +   You need a way to audit so that credential lifecycle requirements are compliant.
+    +   You need to apply strong security measure to protect the AWS account.
+    <b>Solution</b>
+    Run IAM credential reports as often as needed to verify that credential lifecycle requirements are compliant.
+Auditing your user credentials is a good way to help protect your AWS Account